 - Boosts Immunity.
 Taking in the sunshine as you garden also means taking in vitamin D, which increases calcium levels.
 Calcium provides benefits to your bones and immune system.
 Additionally, beneficial bacteria found in soil can help you get sick less and fight off infections easier.

 - Helps Prevent Disease.
 The impact of gardening on our quality of life can be substantial: Research shows that gardening can cut the risk of a heart attack or stroke and prolong life by 30%.
 A daily dose of digging may even lower the risk of dementia by 36%.

 - Eases Chronic Pain.
 Most gardening is considered moderate physical activity, which may be ideal for those with chronic pain or arthritis.
 It’s important to stay active, within reason, to relieve stiffness in joints and muscles and reduce swelling and soreness.

 If You Need More Support, Try Theraworx Relief

 Theraworx Relief topical solution quickly relieves leg and foot aches and even prevents them when used daily.
 Make sure you apply before, after and during activities that can trigger muscle cramps and spasms, like gardening.
-Theraworx Relief is clinically proven, made with safe and gentle ingredients, and easy to apply in three simple steps.
+Theraworx Relief is healthcare professional recommended, made with safe and gentle ingredients, and easy to apply in three simple steps.
 Learn more and order your bottle today!